os2datascanner/os2webscanner/src/os2datascanner/engine2/pipeline/README.md

   Stages should read JSON-formatted messages from AMQP queues, perform some appropriate work, and then write JSON-formatted messages to AMQP queues.
-No stage should maintain any state of any kind (apart from trivial caching), and no stage (apart from the final Exporter stage) should attempt to read or write any results to a data store.
+No stage should maintain any internal (apart from trivial caching) or external state.

 ## How can I start the pipeline?